fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='warning' title='EXTRA CREDIT reading response' text="
 As previously promised, there is no required posting for today.
 But I'd love to hear your thoughts on the Whalen article.
-A THOUGHTFUL ﻿standard length daily reflection will get you﻿﻿﻿﻿﻿﻿﻿﻿ 3 points. ﻿﻿﻿I'm interested in your opinion but make sure it's grounded in thoughtful analysis.﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿
+A THOUGHTFUL ﻿standard length daily reflection will get you﻿﻿﻿﻿﻿﻿﻿﻿ 3 extra credit points. ﻿﻿﻿I'm interested in your opinion but make sure it's grounded in thoughtful analysis.﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿
 "%}